Utah UCCJEA

 (b) this state becomes the home state of the child.

-entitled to be enforced under this chapter, or a child custody proceeding has
+enforced under this chapter, or a child custody proceeding has been commenced in

-been commenced in a court of a state having jurisdiction under Sections
+a court of a state having jurisdiction under Sections 78B-13-201 through

-this section shall specify in the order a period of time which the court
+specify in the order a period of time which the court considers adequate to

-considers adequate to allow the person seeking an order to obtain an order from
+allow the person seeking an order to obtain an order from the state having

-order issued in this state remains in effect until an order is obtained from the
+this state remains in effect until an order is obtained from the other state

-custody proceeding has been commenced, or a child custody determination has been
+proceeding has been commenced, or a child custody determination has been made,

-made, by a court of a state having jurisdiction under Sections 78-45c-201
+by a court of a state having jurisdiction under Sections 78B-13-201 through

-through 78-45c-203, shall immediately communicate with the other court.
-A court
+78B-13-203, shall immediately communicate with the other court.
+A court of this

-of this state that is exercising jurisdiction pursuant to Sections 78-45c-201
+state that is exercising jurisdiction pursuant to Sections 78B-13-201 through

 commenced, or a child custody determination has been made by a court of another